akett/vuex-forms/README.md

-# vuex-model
+# Vuex Forms

-> Boilerplate for handling forms with vuex
+> Boilerplate for working with forms, validation, and persisting the form data in Vuex.

+Currently a work in progress.

 ## Build Setup